jsb58p/CS-303-Assignment-1/README.md

 New integer value to replace the integer at the index provided by Parameter 1.

-*Exception thrown if parameter 1 is not a valid index*
+*Exception thrown if Parameter 1 is not a valid index*

 ---
 ---